Michael Fielding: Career

-Michael Fielding appeared on his elder brother Noel Fielding and Julian Barratt's show, The Mighty Boosh.
-Michael starred in all three series as well as live tours including The Mighty Boosh Live and the Future Sailors Tour.
+Fielding appeared on his elder brother Noel Fielding and Julian Barratt's show, The Mighty Boosh.
+Fielding starred in all three series as well as live tours including The Mighty Boosh Live and the Future Sailors Tour.
 He performs as Naboo the Enigma, as well as other minor characters.
 In addition, he starred in Noel Fielding's Luxury Comedy.
-Fielding plays Benny Turpin, the brother of Noel Fielding's 2024 series The Completely Made-Up Adventures of Dick Turpin.
+Fielding played Benny Turpin, the brother of Noel Fielding's title character in the 2024 series The Completely Made-Up Adventures of Dick Turpin.

 The Mighty Boosh

 Fielding is best known for playing Naboo the Enigma, the shaman on The Mighty Boosh, co-written by and co-starring his elder brother, Noel Fielding.
-He became part of The Mighty Boosh when he accompanied Noel to a show in Australia.
-Michael and his best friend then decided to live in Australia following the tour.
-In an audio commentary on the DVD release of the first season of The Mighty Boosh, Noel commented that his brother and friend only lived there for a year but they 'had the time of their lives'.
+He first became part of The Mighty Boosh when a stage show version of it was taken to Australia for the Melbourne comedy Festival titled Autoboosh.
 His character is often seen with a hookah pipe and makes a few drug references throughout the series.

 Noel said in an interview with Jonathan Ross that the abstract name of the show came about from one of Michael's Portuguese friends who described his hair as being like a "mighty bush", owing to Michael's curly hairstyle as a child.
 Michael has since confirmed his brother's story about The Mighty Boosh name, but revealed that his friend was actually Spanish.